Loos, Nord

 Loos (/fr/) is a commune in the Nord department in northern France (Hauts-de-France).

 It is located in the European Metropolis of Lille, and is a suburb of the city of Lille, bordering it on its southwest side.
-In 2018, Loos had a population of 22,426.
+As of 2023, the population of the commune was 22,567.
 The commune has a land area of 6.95 km2.

+History

-The town hall of Loos, with its large belfry, was inscribed on the UNESCO World Heritage List in 2005 in recognition of its historical importance to municipal power in Europe.
+The Hôtel de Ville, with its large belfry, was inscribed on the UNESCO World Heritage List in 2005 in recognition of its historical importance to municipal power in Europe.

-The Kennedy Tower, the tallest tower in the region, was destroyed in July 2025.
+The Kennedy Tower, the tallest tower in the region, was demolished in July 2025.